 - Step 5 You make payment for any required non contestable costs and return signed Legal Agreement

 - Step 7 Programme agreed

-- Step 9 We make final connection
+- Step 9 We make final connection to commission mains

-- Step 10 You issue vesting certificate
+- Step 10 We issue vesting certificate

 - Step 12 Mains ready for service connections